okuna/okuna.github.io/projects/rent-match.md

 ## A learning experience

 My biggest takeaway from this project was the importance of team planning.
-As mentioned previously, by the end of the project, I had committed 96% of the total lines of code.
 Although the team did have a kanban board setup in Github, it seems that my teammates were unclear about which tasks needed to be fulfilled.
 In the future, I'll try to take a more proactive role with planning and ensure that everyone knows which task they should work on.